raas-dev/configent/README.md

 The respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of the git working copy if it already exists.

-⚠️: After the installation, if you want to use `git` on the machine for any development purposes, you want to set your name and email in `~/.gitconfig`.

 ### Server (default)

 Script `install.sh` is non-interactive and suitable for cloud-init when run as